GeoNode/geonode/docs/install/core/index.rst

 .. code-block:: shell

   # Access the container bash
-  sudo docker exec -it geoserver4geonode bash
+  docker exec -it geoserver4geonode bash

 You will be logged into the GeoServer instance as ``root``.

 GeoServer is deployed on an Apache Tomcat instance which can be found here

 .. code-block:: shell

   cd /usr/local/tomcat/webapps/geoserver

 .. warning:: The GeoServer ``DATA_DIR`` is deployed on an external Docker Volume ``geonode_gsdatadir``.
 This data dir won’t be affected by changes to the GeoServer application since it is ``external``.